-Be aware of the clock and remind everyone that the suggested response time for group discussion is about one minute per student.
-If your group completes the lesson early, ask someone to share one thing they learned from another student in the group.
+Facilitators should be aware of the clock and remind everyone that the suggested response time for group discussion is about one minute per student.
+If the groups complete the lesson early, facilitators could consider asking someone to share one thing they learned from another student in their group to keep participants engaged.